MuntahaPasha/CSCI-2400-Computer-Systems/README.md

 A repository full of my work from Computer Systems, CSCI 2400 at CU Boulder.
 Fall 2018.

-DISCLAIMER: Please do not use work in dihonest way!
+DISCLAIMER: Please do not use work in dishonest way!
 This serves as a place to show the work I have completed in the past.